 These questions should help you improve your physical security, create an access control policy that every employee should be made aware of thanks to a workplace security training.

-By adopting in a security awareness program you:
+By adopting in a security awareness program your organization:

-It is worth to remember that workplace security awareness is an ongoing process.
+It is worth to remember that security awareness is an ongoing process, not a one time action.
 First you have to create internal procedure, set up company security as well as control policies and then adapt them depending on a situation and as possible threats change.

 Although it is hard to predict and foresee every possible threat, companies that implement a workplace security training increase their chances of protecting physical assets, employees and customer data if a dangerous situation arises.
 By establishing a culture of security awareness you also teach employees that security is a shared responsibility.